A General Framework For Detecting Anomalous Inputs to DNN Classifiers: Additional Implementation Details

 \subsection{Datasets \& DNN Architectures}

 A summary of the image classification datasets we used, the architecture and test set performance of the corresponding DNNs are given in Table~\ref{tab:dataset}.
 Each dataset has $10$ image classes.
-We followed recommended best practices used for training DNNs on image classification problems.
-We did not train a DNN on the Not-MNIST dataset because this dataset is used only for evaluation in the out-of-distribution detection experiments.
+We followed recommended best practices for training DNNs on image classification problems (using techniques like Dropout).
+We did not train a DNN on the Not-MNIST dataset because this dataset is used only for evaluation in the OOD detection experiments.